Might your need to be more successful at building rapport be met by this management training course called Skills with People?

 You'll have the understanding, skills and confidence to create harmony and rapport instead of misunderstanding and conflict.
 Some people call these rapport-building skills 'soft' skills, though we think this is a misnomer because they actually make it much harder for people to resist your influence and say no to you.
 These 'soft' skills actually make you tougher and yet more satisfying to deal with.

-Two skills that are crucial for building rapport
+The two skills that are crucial for building rapport

 People are difficult to handle when their negative emotions are aroused.
 If you don’t know how to handle emotion you're likely to lose rapport.
 Trust deteriorates.
 Misunderstandings arise.
 Relationships get damaged.
 In this atmosphere it is very hard to achieve what you want.
 The key regaining rapport is emotional intelligence, which boils down to mastering two crucial skills, empathy and assertiveness.
 Helping you master these two skills is our main objective on the Skills with People course.